thirdlight/SHA1-Password-Cracker/README.md

  `py -2 [input hash] [input salt hash]`
 1. If you know the hash is salted, but you do NOT know the hash of the salt, run:
  `py -2 [input hash] salted`
-### Anwswers
+### Answers
 1. b7a875fc1ea228b9061041b7cec4bd3c52ab3ce3: letmein, found in 16 attempts, took 0.23 seconds to run
 1. 801cdea58224c921c21fd2b183ff28ffa910ce31: vjhtrhsvdctcegth, found in 999968 attemps, took 6.8 seconds to run
-1.  ece4bb07f2580ed8b39aa52b7f7f918e43033ea1: slayerharib, found in 546372 attempts, took 2.75 seconds when the salted hash was known and __ seconds when the salted hash was unknown.
+1.  ece4bb07f2580ed8b39aa52b7f7f918e43033ea1: slayerharib, found in 546372 attempts, took 2.75 seconds when the salted hash was known and 2756.2 seconds (around 45 minutes) when the salted hash was unknown.

+### Bonus